skyeager/Matching-Pairs-Game/README.md

 ### **_Future Updates_**

+- [ ] Timer to track the time taken to find all matches.
-- [ ] Sound effects for clicks and matches found
+- [ ] Sound effects for clicks and matches found.
-- [ ] Animation effect for page loading
+- [ ] Animation effect for page loading.
-- [ ] Scoreboard displaying fastest time
+- [ ] Scoreboard displaying fastest time.

 ---